Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 But all we see is a **SCALE-encoded message** which does not give us much information.
 To solve this:

-- We build a SCALE-decoder to retrieve the xcm message (the hard way).
+- We build a SCALE-decoder to retrieve the XCM message (the hard way).
 - We rely on subscan/polkaholic to see the XCM message received.

 ---v